Fabian-Gruenbichler/rust/src/doc/reference/src/linkage.md

   the local crate's code along with all upstream dependencies.
 This output type will create `*.a` files on Linux, macOS and Windows (MinGW), and `*.lib` files on Windows (MSVC).
 This format is recommended for use in situations such as linking Rust code into an existing non-Rust application because it will not have dynamic dependencies on other Rust code.

+  Note that any dynamic dependencies that the static library may have (such as dependencies on system libraries, or dependencies on Rust libraries that are compiled as dynamic libraries) will have to be specified manually when linking that static library from somewhere.
+The `--print=native-static-libs` flag may help with this.

+  Note that, because the resulting static library contains the code of all the dependencies, including the standard library, and also exports all public symbols of them, linking the static library into an executable or shared library may need special care.
+In case of a shared library the list of exported symbols will have to be limited via e.g. a linker or symbol version script, exported symbols list (macOS), or module definition file (Windows).
+  Additionally, unused sections can be removed to remove all code of dependencies that is not actually used (e.g. `--gc-sections` or `-dead_strip` for macOS).

 * `--crate-type=cdylib`, `#![crate_type = "cdylib"]` - A dynamic system
   library will be produced.
 This is used when compiling